-Drawing on an international evidence base, research visits with existing UK CIM providers and programme of wider stakeholder engagement, the project seeks to evaluate the potential role of modular construction in addressing systemic supply issues.
-It will deliver on the following objectives:
+Drawing on an international evidence review, the project will evaluate the potential role of modular construction in addressing systemic supply issues.
+The project will deliver on the following objectives:

 - What business models and regulatory practices drive the adoption of modular construction?

 - What evidence exists to explain the low uptake of modular construction in residential development practice?

 - What policy and market processes might enhance the adoption of modular construction in the UK housing system?

 Team: Dr Sarah Payne (Co-Investigator), Dr Bilge Serin (Research Associate), and Dr Gareth Young (Knowledge Exchange)

 Timeline: From April 2020